Carly Usdin: Comic books

 Usdin co-created and wrote the comic book series Hi-Fi Fight Club in August 2017, published by Boom!
 Studios and illustrated by Nina Vakueva.
 The series centers on a queer teenage girl who begins working at a record store where the employees have a clandestine, all-female vigilante fight club.
 In November 2017, it was announced that the series' name had been changed to Heavy Vinyl.
-Thrillist named it one of the 25 best comic books of 2018; SyfyWire selected Usdin as one of the 30 best writers for comics in September 2017 for her work on Heavy Vinyl.
+Thrillist named it one of the 25 best comic books of 2018; SyfyWire selected Usdin as one of the 30 best writers for comics in September 2017 for their work on Heavy Vinyl.
 The series was nominated for a 2018 Prism Award.
 A follow-up called Heavy Vinyl:Y-2KO was released in March 2020.

 The first issue of Usdin's second comic book series, The Avant-Guards, was released in January 2019.
 The series had 12 issues in total.
 Written by Usdin and illustrated by Noah Hayes, it tells the story of a transfer student at an all-girls performing arts college who joins the school's fledgling basketball team.